Original Collages

 hand-cut 5 x 7”

 Two retro spacewomen stand under Nevada’s Extraterrestrial Highway sign, weapons raised.
-All around them, giant bugs throw their hands up in surprise… but nobody can really tell who startled who.
+In front of them, giant bugs throw their hands up in surprise.

 Think She’s Stuck?
 (2025)